By Mike McKinley:

 I should spend more time in prayer that God will move, instead of relying on my own efforts to move the seemingly immovable.

 All in all, Church Planting Is For Wimps has vastly changed how I see church planting.
 I don’t personally think any ministry is for wimps, but I do recognize that those who are called to church revitalization need our fervent prayer.

-Instead of ignoring or avoiding the age-old problems and issues that our churches currently face; these workers embrace them head-on.
+Instead of ignoring or avoiding the age-old issues that our churches now face; these workers embrace them head-on.
 Much is said about church planting, but church revitalization is just as significant to the future of local and global church-growth.

 Do you think church planting is for wimps?